cadCAD-org/snippets/README.md

 ### cadCAD hacks

+* param_navigation.ipynb - How to append parameters to the results dataframe
 * psub_metadata.ipynb - How to use PSUB metadata for pre-processing
 * psub_map_label.ipynb - Referencing Partial State Update Blocks labels to substeps in cadCAD